rejauldu/learningWordPress/README.md

 # learningWordPress theme
-This is basic WordPress theme.
+This is a basic WordPress theme.
 This is the final project of a theme development tutorial.
 You tube link: https://www.youtube.com/playlist?list=PLpcSpRrAaOaqMA4RdhSnnNcaqOVpX7qi5